0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 [b] A. Beg, “[[Automating the Sizing of Transistors in CMOS Gates for Low-Power and High-Noise Margin Operation]],” _International Journal of Circuit Theory and Applications_, vol. 43, no. 11, pp. 1637–1654, Oct.
 2014. doi:10.1002/cta.2031
 [c] M. Devi, C. Madhu, and N. Garg, “[[Design and Analysis of CMOS-Based 6T SRAM Cell at Different Technology Nodes]],” _Materials Today: Proceedings_, vol. 28, pp. 1695–1700, 2020. doi:10.1016/j.matpr.2020.05.130
 [d] S. Saun and H. Kumar, “[[Design and Performance Analysis of 6T SRAM Cell on Different CMOS Technologies with Stability Characterization]],” _IOP Conference Series: Materials Science and Engineering_, vol. 561, no. 1, p.
 012093, Oct.
 2019. doi:10.1088/1757-899x/561/1/012093
-[e] S. R. Raman, F. Wen, R. Pillarisetty, V. De, and J. P. Kulkarni, “[[High Noise Margin, Digital Logic Design using Josephson Junction Field-Effect Transistors for Cryogenic Computing]],” _IEEE Transactions on Applied Superconductivity_, vol. 31, no. 5, pp. 1–5, Aug.
-2021. doi:10.1109/tasc.2021.3054347
-[f] N. Zheng and P. Mazumder, “[[Modeling and Mitigation of Static Noise Margin Variation in Subthreshold SRAM Cells]],” _IEEE Transactions on Circuits and Systems I: Regular Papers_, vol. 64, no. 10, pp. 2726–2736, Oct.
+[e] N. Zheng and P. Mazumder, “[[Modeling and Mitigation of Static Noise Margin Variation in Subthreshold SRAM Cells]],” _IEEE Transactions on Circuits and Systems I: Regular Papers_, vol. 64, no. 10, pp. 2726–2736, Oct.
 2017. doi:10.1109/tcsi.2017.2700818